What Is Search Engine Optimization?

 Write SEO-Friendly Content

 Now that you have a list of keywords that your target customer searches for in Google, it’s time to write content.
 Fortunately, thanks to the keyword research you just did, this step should be pretty simple.
-All you need to do is write a piece of super high-quality content for each keyword.
+All you need to do is write a piece of super high-quality content for each keyword on your list.

 Here are a few handy guides to help you write content that’s designed to rank in Google